phpsu/ShellCommandBuilder/README.md

 #### Pattern-Class - ShellWord parsing

-The pattern-class is to validate string inputs as valid Bourne Shellwords.
+The pattern-class validates string inputs as valid Bourne Shellwords.
-It is based on its equivalents in the [Ruby](https://ruby-doc.org/stdlib-2.5.1/libdoc/shellwords/rdoc/Shellwords.html) and Rust languages.
+It is based on its equivalent implementations in the [Ruby](https://ruby-doc.org/stdlib-2.5.1/libdoc/shellwords/rdoc/Shellwords.html) and Rust languages.
 <br/>
 It takes a string and applies the word parsing rules of shell to split it into an array.